 After the Red Wedding, most of the river lords, such as Lord Jonos Bracken, choose to submit to the Iron Throne.
 However, Lord Tytos Blackwood resists for honor's sake.
 Jonos is persuaded by Lord Tywin Lannister to attack Tytos's seat, Raventree Hall, in return for lands historically claimed by Stone Hedge.

 After resolving the siege of Riverrun, Ser Jaime Lannister is asked by Lord Karyl Vance to assist in the resolution of the siege of Raventree, as Tytos will never yield to Jonos.
-Daven Lannister advises Jaime to bring the siege equipment at Riverrun to Raventree, but Jaime is confident he can resolve the conflict personally and has the equipment put to the torch.
+Ser Daven Lannister advises Jaime to bring the siege equipment at Riverrun to Raventree, but Jaime is confident he can resolve the conflict personally and has the equipment put to the torch.

 When Jaime arrives in Blackwood Vale, he notices ruined fields and buildings, the result of his father Tywin's campaign.
-Discipline is low in the besiegers' camp; the sentries do not sound an alarm to inform of Jaime's arrival, and Jame finds Lord Jonos copulating with a woman, Hildy.
+Discipline is low in the besiegers' camp; the sentries do not sound an alarm to inform of Jaime's arrival, and Jame finds Lord Jonos copulating with a common woman, Hildy.
 Jonos believe Tytos will surrender before the next full moon, stating the Blackwoods have only rats and roots left to eat.

 Jaime meets with Lord Tytos in his solar to discuss terms.
-Jaime's arrival allows the Blackwoods to surrender to King Tommen Baratheon, rather than the Brackens.
+Jaime's arrival allows the Blackwoods to surrender to King Tommen I Baratheon, rather than the Brackens.
 Lord Blackwood forfeits Buckle, Woodhedge, Honeytree, Crossbow Ridge, and Lord's Mill, which is less than what Lord Bracken desired.
-Jaime also takes one of Tytos's sons, Hoster Blackwood, as a hostage, and he orders Jonos to send one of his daughters to King's Landing to attend Queen Regent Cersei Lannister.
+Jaime also takes one of Tytos's sons, Hoster Blackwood, as a hostage, and he orders Jonos to send one of his daughters to King's Landing to attend Queen regent Cersei Lannister.

 The surrender of Raventree represents the last remnant of Robb Stark's brief river kingdom, as the entire nobility of the riverlands have now submitted to the Iron Throne.
 After resolving the siege, Jaime travels to Pennytree.